 Mere mirror on the wall?
 I think not!
 Today I will show you how to refinish a vintage mirror properly.
 This ensures that it comes out without getting paint on the mirror or breaking the glass.
 It’s a quick, fun, and easy project.

 Old mirrors are readily found at flea markets, yard sales, and auctions.
 It seems like every housewife in the 1960s and 1970s decorated with large amounts of mirrors in the home.
 As these baby boomers downsize their homes, they sell off their treasures.
-The mirrors are amongst those items.
+The mirrors are among those items.

 In my case, I was recently given access to an old barn that had been sitting empty for years.
 It was filled with little treasures…and a lot of it looked like junk.
 I saw the potential in the pretty frame and saved it from going into the dumpster.
 Despite the scratches in the plastic frame, the mirror itself has one little mark on it, but that just added to the vintage look.
 At least in my opinion.